There are several pieces of evidence you can present to a lender to prove your income. These include tax returns, payslips and a Notice of Assessment.

 - An explanation for any other pay fluctuations.
 For example, you may receive the majority of your monthly income in the first two weeks, with the rest coming at the end of the month.

-Not all lenders will require this information, but those that do request it will wait for you and your employer to provide all the information.
+will require this information, but those that do request it will wait for you and your employer to provide all the information.

 What to do next